NWhitby/NWhitby.github.io/_posts/2019-06-27-sinatra_portfolio_project.markdown

 Overall, I'm happy with my project, as I believe it covers the requirements and is something I can use on a daily basis to keep track of my own writings.
 In the near future, I'd like to play around with the design and add more features.

-Since creating my Sinatra app, I have a much better understanding of how frameworks are used on the back end of the web and a better grasp of CRUD, MVC, HTTP, and restful routing.
+Since creating my Sinatra app, I have a much better understanding of how frameworks are used on the back end of the web and a better grasp of CRUD, MVC, HTTP, and RESTful routing.